bearandhammer/knowledge-vault/obsidian-vault/🧪 Scratch/Blog Staging.md

 If you have the desire to write more complex queries against your knowledgebase data, the Dataview plugin enables querying by metadata using Dataview Query Language (SQL-like syntax) or JavaScript.

+I can definitely see that the Natural Language Dates plugin has legs; in this example you'll see 'inoneweek' being automatically resolved.

 Having some kind of syntax highlighting and copy code buttons is also a boon (check out the Editor Syntax Highlight and Copy button for code blocks plugins).

 I've listed the GitHub repositories for all of these plugins below: